jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 ### Where to start

 First, all `Dyad` values for the given `PitchSet` are ordered by `spelling urgency` (looking for a better term...) of their `IntervalClass`.
 By attempting to spell `Dyad` values with certain `IntervalClass` values first, the most salient relationships are prioritized, and are therefore preserved in their graphical representation.

-For our purposes, half-steps are spelled before perfect intervals, which are spelled before imperfect intervals).
+For our purposes, half-steps are spelled before perfect intervals, which are spelled before imperfect intervals, which are spelled before tritone intervals.
 To see the details of the ordering, look [here](https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/PitchSpellingTools/IntervalClass%2BPitchSpelling.swift).

 **Example:**
 ```Swift